onePoint41421/GaggiuinoManualGen3/docs/user-manual-gen3.md

 <!-- tab:Web UI -->
 <img alt="Settings web" src="manual-gen3/web/003_002_settings_system.png">

+- **(Experimental) brewiu.io/sprofiler.io API key:** Reqiured to upload your shot to [SproFiler](https://sprofiler.io).
+For instructions on how to register and use SproFiler join the [Gaggiuino Discord](https://discord.com/channels/890339612441063494/1289578499581149204).

 <!-- tabs:end -->

 - **Pump Zero [ml]:** Amount of water pumped per cycle.
 - **Timezone offset [min]:** Set an offset for your current time zone.
 - **WiFi:** Connect your Gaggiuino to a local WiFi network.
 If Gaggiuino is connected to the Internet, it will retrieve the current date and time.
-If Gaggiuino is not connected to a network, it acts as a WiFi access point named: TODO
+If Gaggiuino is not connected to a network, it acts as a WiFi access point named: *Gaggiuino AP*.
+The password is the network name with a zero substituted for the "o" and the space removed.
-- **(Experimental) brewiu.io/sprofiler.io API key:** Reqiured to upload your shot to [SproFiler](https://sprofiler.io).
-For instructions on how to register and use SproFiler join the [Gaggiuino Discord](https://discord.com/channels/890339612441063494/1289578499581149204).

 ## Display